Chewy Sourdough Pretzel Bites with Coarse Salt Recipe

 1. Mix the dough

-Turn the dough onto a lightly floured surface and knead for 6 to 8 minutes, or use a stand mixer with a dough hook for about 5 minutes.
-The goal is a smooth, elastic dough that springs back slowly when pressed.
+Turn the dough out onto a lightly floured surface and knead for 6 to 8 minutes.
+If you prefer, use a stand mixer with a dough hook for about 5 minutes on medium-low speed.

 Preheat the oven to 425 degrees Fahrenheit and line two baking sheets with parchment paper.

-Punch down the dough and divide it into 4 equal pieces.
-Roll each piece into a rope about 1/2 inch thick, then cut the rope into 1-inch pieces.
-You can keep the bites fairly uniform, but they do not need to be perfect.
-A little irregularity gives them a more handmade look.
+Punch down the dough and divide it into 4 equal portions.
+Roll each portion into a rope about 1/2 inch thick, then cut the rope into 1-inch pieces.
+The pieces do not need to be exact.
+A little variation gives the pretzel bites a more handmade, rustic appearance.

-Bring the water and baking soda to a gentle boil in a wide pot.
-Reduce the heat so the water stays at a low simmer.
+Bring the water and baking soda to a gentle boil in a wide pot, then reduce to a low simmer.

 Working in batches, drop the pretzel bites into the bath for 20 to 30 seconds.
-Scoop them out with a slotted spoon and place them on the prepared baking sheets, leaving a little space between each piece.
+Use a slotted spoon to remove them and place them on the prepared baking sheets with a little space between each piece.

-This step is not optional if you want true pretzel flavor and color.
-The alkaline bath changes the surface of the dough so the crust browns deeply in the oven and develops that classic pretzel sheen.
+This step is essential if you want real pretzel flavor and color.
+The alkaline bath changes the surface of the dough, allowing it to brown deeply and develop that classic pretzel sheen during baking.

 6. Add the topping

-If you want an extra glossy finish, brush the bites lightly with egg wash before baking.
-Then sprinkle generously with coarse salt.
+If you want a shiny finish, brush the bites lightly with the egg wash before baking.
+Then sprinkle them generously with coarse salt.

 7. Bake until deeply golden

-Bake for 12 to 15 minutes, rotating the pans halfway through, until the bites are deeply browned and set on the outside.
-The color should be more mahogany than pale gold.
+Bake for 12 to 15 minutes, rotating the pans halfway through, until the pretzel bites are dark golden brown and fully set.

 8. Finish and serve

 - Do not skip the baking soda bath.
-It is the key to the pretzel crust.
+It is the step that creates the pretzel crust and deep color.

-For a stronger sourdough note, you can also refrigerate the shaped dough for a few hours before boiling and baking.
-That extra rest deepens the flavor without complicating the process much.
+If you want even more sourdough character, you can refrigerate the shaped dough for a few hours before the boiling step.
+That extra rest deepens the flavor without making the recipe complicated.

 - Warm beer cheese